Forest School Level 3 Training FAQs

 Aren't your courses in the middle of nowhere?

-No!
-Our base for training is the Wye Valley Sculpture Garden in Tintern.
+Your base for training is the Wye Valley Sculpture Garden in Tintern.
 This is just 40 minutes from Bristol, Gloucester and Cardiff with good access to the M4, M5 and M50.
+And now there is no bridge toll on the Severn Bridge so it’s cheaper to get here!

-Many of our trainees share lifts to the course and others choose to camp or find a place to stay in the area.
-We think there's a bit of magic in the trees around here, it's a beautiful part of the British Isles and our trainees find it an inspirinng place to train.
-So much so that they come back time and again (and we often meet them for a catch-up in the pub!).
+Many of my trainees share lifts to the course and others choose to camp or find a place to stay in the area.
+I think there's a bit of magic in the trees around here, it's a beautiful part of the British Isles and my trainees find it an inspiring place to train.
+So much so that they come back time and again (and I often meet them for a catch-up!).

 Who will be training me?

-Jackie is a lively and enthusiastic individual, who uses her obvious passion for learning in the outdoors to engage and inspire both children, adults and the occasional dog.
-On paper, she is a qualified teacher, forest school leader and trainer, an outdoor first-aider, a skilled environmental educator and has a PGDip in Education.
-Jackie has worked for many of Bristol's green institutions including the Avon Gorge and Downs Wildlife Project, Bristol Zoo and the Wild Place Project.
+I'm Jackie and I am lively and enthusiastic about forest school!
+I use my obvious passion for learning in the outdoors to engage and inspire both children, adults and the occasional dog.
+On paper, I am a qualified teacher, forest school leader and trainer, an outdoor first-aider, a skilled environmental educator and has a PGDip in Education.
+I have worked for many of Bristol's green institutions including the Avon Gorge and Downs Wildlife Project, Bristol Zoo and the Wild Place Project.
+I am training to become a Montessori practitioner and in the autumn of 2019, I will begin a Masters in Outdoor Education.

-When she isn't Forest Schooling, Jackie can be found in the Wye Valley, generally getting muddy and enjoying the countryside.
+When I'm not forest schooling, I can be found in the Wye Valley, generally getting muddy and enjoying the countryside.

 How long does the training take?